Jct8/Angazi/README.md

 ### Meta Reflection System
 1. The meta system allows for run-time inspection of classes and fields declared in the system
 2. Meta information can be looked up from a string name in the centralized meta registry
-3. The engine uses the system for generic serialization and deserialization of scene, gameobject and component data
+3. The engine uses the system for generic serialization and deserialization of scene, gameobjects, and component data
 3. The system supports the following:
     1. Meta Classes
     2. Meta Fields